 The promise to purchase communicates your offer to buy a property.
 Whilst the promise to purchase differs according to the type of property e.g. detached house vs a plex, there are 16 core sections that are universal to all promise to purchase contracts.

 Each section gives the buyer an opportunity to negotiate not just on price, but on timelines, conditions, and risk.
-In many ways, submitting a promise to purchase is the first formal move in the negotiation process.

-While no two situations are the same, understanding the seller’s position helps you structure an offer that reflects where you may (or may not) have leverage.
+While no two situations are the same, understanding the seller’s position helps you structure an offer so that it reflects where you may (or may not) have leverage.
 The promise to purchase then becomes the tool you use to test that leverage and adjust your strategy based on the seller’s response.